JesseTNRoberts/SP25-CSC4220/gradproject.md

 Finally, after conducting the experiments and obtaining results, create a well structured document that joins the proposal, the background, the methodology for answering each question, and the results into a single paper that is between 4 and 8 pages in length.

-Update each section to reflect the final decisions of the project.
+Update each section to reflect the final decisions of the project including the inclusion of any followup questions.
 The results section should present information in the most appropriate method for the type of result.
 For instance, do not list numeric values for 5 models in the body of a paragraph - a table would be more appropriate.
 Do not list values in a table when a graph or figure would be more appropriate.

 The final two sections in the writeup should be a section called Conclusions and Limitations, respectively.
 In the conclusions section, provide a concise restatement of the questions investigated and answers obtained.
 In the Limitations section, point out the ways in which the answers to your questions are limited in applicability by the chosen dataset(s), methodology, and/or results.